MileHacker Logo

 • While Riga a blend federal dishes, regional variations exist across Latvia.

-• Coastal areas, for example, have more fish.
+• Coastal areas, for example, feature more fish.

 • Specific bread types are located in Latgale.

-• Riga, as the capital, typically displays the broader national cuisine, making it a good location to sample diverse dishes.
+• Riga, as the capital, typically displays the broader national cuisine, making it a good place to sample diverse dishes.

 Must-Try Dishes